Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Conclusion

 This paper demonstrates that shifting from conventional 1D CCT-based interpolation to 2D chromaticity-based neural prediction can improve in-camera colorimetric accuracy.
 Additionally, our investigation finds that \textit{using the 2D chromaticity space improves accuracy for all methods} by capturing illuminant characteristics that are lost in CCT parameterization.
 Moreover, our CST-MLP leverages this representation effectively while remaining lightweight and efficient.
 We demonstrate that our 2D CST-MLP outperforms existing methods on a newly introduced lightbox dataset, on in-the-wild scenes, and on both single- and mixed-illuminant data from the LSMI~\cite{lsmi} dataset.
 Our approach has a computational cost nearly identical to current CCT-based interpolation methods, making it suitable for industry adoption and laying a foundation for next-generation camera color processing robust to illumination diversity.

-\paragraph{Limitations and future work.} We note that deriving xy chromaticity still depends on the DNG optimization procedure (Supplementary Section~\ref{sec:cct_interpolation}).
-Future work could remove this dependency and explore alternative chromaticity spaces better suited for this task.
-Next, like other colorimetric methods, our work is limited by metamers~\cite{Logvinenko2015}---distinct spectra that produce identical camera responses.
+{\bf{Limitations}}.
+Like other colorimetric methods, our work is limited by metamers \cite{Logvinenko2015}---distinct spectra that produce identical camera responses.
 In our setting with LED illuminants, we observe increased metamers due to their narrow-band characteristics~\cite {tedla2022}.
-Please see Supplementary Section~\ref{sec:supp_limitations} for more discussion.
+Please see Supplementary Section~\ref*{sec:supp_limitations} for more discussion.